Futurolan/ga-events/README.md

 - BASE_URL : https://test.gamers-assembly.com
 - BACKEND_API_URL: https://backoffice.gamers-assembly.com
 - BACKEND_LOCAL_API_URL: SSR url for backoffice (optional)
-- EDITION_ID: Nid of the edition on drupal
 - CONTACT_PAGE_ID: Nid of the Contact Page Node on drupal
 - PRESSE_PAGE_ID: Nid of the Presse Page Node on drupal
 - LEGALS_PAGE_ID: Nid of the Legals Page Node on drupal